Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Detector and catalog

 \subsection{Waveforms}

 In the literature, there are many waveform models with different purposes, levels of accuracy, and calibration ranges.
 Here we present briefly the waveforms used in this work, while in~\cref{app:waveform} we give a more thorough explanation of their features.
 All the waveforms used are part of the \texttt{IMRPhenom} category.
 These waveforms are computed in Fourier space and under the stationary phase approximation during the inspiral, i.e., the phase changes faster than the variations of the amplitude. \texttt{IMR} stands for inspiral-merger-ringdown, implying these are full phenomenological waveforms tuned with numerical relativity simulations. \begin{itemize} \item BBH: $\texttt{IMRPhenomXHM}$~\cite{Garcia-Quiros:2020XHM}, this waveform contains higher-order harmonics and mode mixing, making it the most advanced waveform we have at our disposal. \item BNS: $\texttt{IMRPhenomD\_NRTidalv2}$~\cite{Dietrich:2019NRTidal}, is the tidal extension of $\texttt{IMRPhenomD}$, allowing for the Love number $\Lambda$ to be different from 0. \item NSBH: $\texttt{IMRPhenomNSBH}$~\cite{Pannarale:2015NSBH, Thompson:2020PhenomNSBH}, builds on BBH waveforms with the possibility of having different types of mergers due to the behaviour of the NS (e.g., with or without the formation of a torus). \end{itemize} All of these waveforms represent state-of-the-art models~\cite{LIGOScientific:2024NSBH, KAGRA:2021TC3}.
-Although the BBH waveform model adopted here does not include spin-precession effects, this is standard practice in the context of forecasts for future gravitational-wave detectors.
+Although the BBH waveform model adopted here does not include spin-precession effects, this is standard practice in the context of forecasts for future gravitational-wave detectors \cite{Branchesi:2023COBA, Abac:2025BB}.
 LVK events so far indicate that precession angles are generally small \cite{KAGRA:2021TC3}, and, while in principle they should be taken into account, the required implementation is technically demanding.
-In fact, taking them into account would further ill-condition the Fisher matrix.
+Moreover, taking them into account would further ill-condition the Fisher matrix \cite{Vallisneri:2007ev, Berti:2004bd}.
+In fact, despite the physical potential of precession to break the spin mass ratio degeneracy \cite{Baird:2012cu, Chatziioannou:2014bma}, the local, linear nature of the FIM often fails to capture the resulting non-Gaussian posterior structures.
 Therefore, even if we are aware that this assumption could affect the other parameter precision, we will work with this simplifying approximation.